BarnabasG/pybencher/README.md

-### pybench - Python Benchmarking Suite
+### python-benchmarker - Python Benchmarking Suite

-pybench exposes a class 'Suite' that allows adding functions and arguments to a benchmark suite which can then be run to benchmark performance.
+python-benchmarker exposes a class 'Suite' that allows adding functions and arguments to a benchmark suite which can then be run to benchmark performance.
 After adding your functions and arguments to the suite instance, call suite.run() to trigger the benchmark tests.